UCLNatSci/Scientific-Computing-Tutorials/book/Before_you_begin/getting_started.md

 After running the code, a new file `hurricane_irma.mp4` will appear in the `Before_you_begin` folder (be patient, the code might take a little time to run).

 > Click on the file `hurricane_irma.mp4` to view the movie.

+### Step 8 (Optional Challenge): Bermuda Triangle

+Adapt the `Hurricane.ipynb` notebook so that it plots the vertices of the [Bermuda Triangle](https://en.wikipedia.org/wiki/Bermuda_Triangle).

+- Create a new file `Bermuda_Triangle.ipynb` by duplicating the `Hurricane.ipynb` file.
+- Create a new file `bermuda.csv` containing the co-ordinates of the vertices of the Bermuda Triangle.
+You should do this by adapting the file `irma.csv`.
+Estimate the co-ordinates of the three vertices from the Wikipedia article or elsewhere.
+- Edit the code in `Bermuda_Triangle.ipynb` so that it loads data from `bermuda.csv`